owickstrom/wickstrom.tech/_posts/generating-sight-reading-exercises/2016-08-02-generating-sight-reading-exercises-using-constraint-logic-programming-in-clojure-part-1.md

 relations work.

 The SMUG source code for this post is available on GitHub [at the `blog-post-1` tag][github-code].
-I hope you enjoyed this post and will continue following the series.
+I hope you enjoyed the read and will continue following the series.
 Don't forget to help me steer this thing in the right direction by letting me know what's interesting to read about.

 [github-code]: https://github.com/owickstrom/smug/tree/blog-post-1